-☐ 1.
-Establish the need for Business ☑ 2.
-Obtain support and funding for ☑ 3.
-Coordinate and manage the implementation of the BCM program throughout the entity.
+□ 1.
+Establish the need for Business 🗹 2.
+Obtain support and funding for 🗹 3.
+Coordinate and manage the Continuity Program. the business continuity program.

 Each Professional Practice Subject Area has a range of associated activities where you may have professional experience.
 For reference, the full list is included at the end of this document, as Appendix III.